Respiratory surveillance report

 1 Summary

-During week 28, influenza and RSV activity remained low and stable, circulating at baseline levels.
-COVID-19 indicators showed no significant change, with activity remaining steady.
-Hospital admissions and occupancy also remained stable.
+During week 30, influenza and RSV activity remained low and stable, circulating at baseline levels.
+COVID-19 indicators showed no substantial change, with activity remaining steady.

-• There were seven unique episodes of influenza identified (one was typed as Flu A (H1) and six were typed as Flu A (not subtyped).
-For RSV, there were no unique episode identified and for COVID-19 there were 102 unique episodes identified.
+• There were four unique episodes of influenza identified (all were typed as Flu A (not subtyped).
+For RSV, there were no unique episode identified and for COVID-19 there were 116 unique episodes identified.

-• There was one COVID-19 outbreak reported in a care home setting to The Public Health Agency (PHA) Health Protection acute response duty room.
+• There was no outbreaks reported in a care home setting to The Public Health Agency (PHA) Health Protection acute response duty room.

 • Community-acquired emergency influenza, RSV and COVID-19 inpatients have remained stable.